Polonia Bydgoszcz

 Polonia Bydgoszcz is a Polish sports club based in Bydgoszcz most known for its speedway team ŻKS Polonia Bydgoszcz which currently races in the 1.
 Liga.
 The club has won the Polish Speedway League Championship seven times, the latest in 2002, and European Team Championship three times, the latest in 2001.
-The club also has a football team that plays in the lower leagues, though it was more successful in the past.
+The club also has a football team that plays in the lower leagues, though it was more successful in the past and played in the Polish top division, plus several other departments: athletics, cycling and boccia.

 History

-BKS Polonia Bydgoszcz was founded on May 14, 1920, by Edmund Szyc, a sports enthusiast and an official of Warta Poznan.
-Szyc, who had come to Bydgoszcz from Poznan in the early spring of 1920, wanted to create a sports organization with a patriotic spirit, based on Polish Army soldiers garrisoned in the city.
-The color scheme of Polonia was white-red-green (to commemorate Polish flag, plus green, the traditional colour of Warta Poznan’s jerseys).
+BKS Polonia Bydgoszcz was founded on 14 May 1920 by Edmund Szyc, a sports enthusiast and an official of Warta Poznań.
+Szyc, who had come to Bydgoszcz from Poznań in the early spring of 1920, wanted to create a sports organization with a patriotic spirit, based on Polish Army soldiers garrisoned in the city.
+The colour scheme of Polonia was white-red-green (to commemorate Polish flag, plus green, the traditional colour of Warta Poznań’s jerseys).

 In the Second Polish Republic, Polonia Bydgoszcz was one of the largest sports organizations in the nation.
 It had several departments, such as football, track and field, boxing, ice hockey, cycling, basketball, handball and volleyball.
-Among the most notable athletes of the time were: Stanislaw Zakrzewski (high jumper), Klemens Biniakowski (runner, who participated in the 1928 Summer Olympics), Feliks Wiecek (cyclist, winner of the 1928 Tour de Pologne).
+Among the most notable athletes of the time were: Stanisław Zakrzewski (high jumper), Klemens Biniakowski (runner, who participated in the 1928 Summer Olympics), Feliks Więcek (cyclist, winner of the 1928 Tour de Pologne).
 Polonia’s football team were four times champions of Polish Pomerania, but failed to win promotion to the Ekstraklasa.

-After World War II, Polonia was reactivated on October 21, 1945.
+After World War II, Polonia was reactivated on 21 October 1945.
 In 1947, its football team once again won local championships.
-On May 22, 1946, the speedway department was formed, but in 1949, the so-called First Polonia was dissolved by the Communist authorities, who disliked its prewar, bourgeoisie roots.
+On 22 May 1946 the speedway department was formed, but in 1949, the so-called First Polonia was dissolved by the Communist authorities, who disliked its prewar, bourgeoisie roots.

 In 1949-57, Polonia Bydgoszcz did not exist.
-On May 24, 1957, BKS Polonia and ZS Gwardia (sports organization supported by Milicja Obywatelska) merged into Milicyjny KS Polonia.
+On 24 May 1957 BKS Polonia and ZS Gwardia (sports organization supported by Milicja Obywatelska) merged into Milicyjny KS Polonia.
 The new club took over the traditions of the 1920 organization and quickly emerged as one of the most important sports clubs of the country.
-Former Gwardia Bydgoszcz was a powerful organization, with a top class football team (promoted to Ekstraklasa in 1953), while its speedway team was the 1955 Champion of Poland.
+Former Gwardia Bydgoszcz was a powerful organization, with a top class football team (promoted to Ekstraklasa in 1953), while its speedway team was the 1955 Polish Champions.
 Furthermore, several Gwardia’s track and fielders took part in the 1952 Olympic Games in Helsinki.
 In the early 1950s, Gwardia had as many as 17 departments.
-Its most famous sports personality of that time was tennis player Jadwiga Jedrzejowska.
+Its most famous sports personality of that time was tennis player Jadwiga Jędrzejowska.